 Clan Chief: Dr Peter Carruthers of Holmains

 After 12 1/2 years of hard work, research and the gathering of genealogical evidence, the senior member of the Holmains line was found.
-The documentation was presented aas a petition to the Lord Lyon in Edinburgh for analysis and review.
-After 20 months and two hearings, the latter of which the Heir was represented by Sir Crispin Agnew of Lochnaw QC, an interlocutor was published.
+The documentation was presented as a petition to the Lord Lyon in Edinburgh for analysis and review.
+After 20 months and two hearings, the latter of which the heir was represented by Sir Crispin Agnew of Lochnaw QC, an interlocutor was published.
 In August 2019 Dr Simon Peter Carruthers was designated of Holmains and confirmed Chief of the Name and Arms of Carruthers.
 The Lyon further consulted an the additments which included the clan plant, banner, pinsel and supporters on the arms.
-In November 2019 a further interlocuter was published and all the additiments were granted. to the left is a representation of the arms of the Chief of Clan Carruthers,
+In November 2019 a further interlocuter was published and all the additiments were granted.
+To the left is a representation of the Arms of the Chief of Clan Carruthers,

 These arms were painted on the major’s Letters Patent by the great heraldic painter A. G. Law Sampson with probably the first ‘accurate’ depiction of a seraphim crest ever to grace a Carruthers armorial.
 Dormont retained the original motto as is common in Scottish heraldry.
 The one thing Major Francis did not do however was to make a claim to the chiefship of the name which suggest he would have known that there were others who had a better claim to be chief.
 The current Carruthers of Dormont is the 13th of that line.